 It is essential to note that these are only indicators of possible abuse.
 There may be other, innocent, reasons for these signs and/or behaviour.
-There might be domestic abuse that requires a different approach (please see Appendix R of Good Practice 5 : A Guide to domestic abuse).
-The indicators will, however, be a guide to assist in assessing whether abuse of one form or another is a possible explanation for a child or adult's behaviour.
+There might be domestic abuse that requires a different approach (please see Guidance Leaflet of Good Practice 6: A Guide to Domestic Abuse ).
+The indicators will, however, be a guide to assist in assessing whether abuse of one form or another is a possible explanation for a child or adult's behaviour and presentation.

-Church workers and members will also pay attention to online safety and their electronic communications with children and adults.
-Grooming and abuse of any form can occur offline (both physically and verbally) and online.
-Appendix C of Good Practice 5: church online safety policy includes an acceptable use policy in relation to the use of church computers by both workers and children and provides sample forms which children and workers will be asked to sign.
+Church workers and members will also pay attention to social media, online safety and their electronic communications with children and adults.
+Grooming and abuse of any form can occur offline (both physically and verbally) and online (Template P3 of Good Practice 6: Church Online Safety Policy includes an 'acceptable use' policy in relation to the use of church computers by both workers and children, and provides sample forms which children and workers will be asked to sign.)